Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Related Work

 \subsection{Swin Transformer for Anomaly Detection}

-As a variation of Vision Transformer (ViT) \citep{dosovitskiyimage}, Swin Transformer \citep{liu2021swin, Liu_2022_CVPR} proposed a hierarchical Transformer with a shifted windowing scheme, which not only introduces several visual priors into Transformer but also reduces computation costs.
-Swin Transformer its variants illustrate remarkable performances in various computer vision tasks, such as semantic segmentation \citep{huang2021fapn, hatamizadeh2022swin, cao2023swin}, instance segmentation \citep{dong2021solq,li2022mask} and object detection \citep{xu2021end,dai2021dynamic,liang2022cbnet}.
+Swin Transformer \cite{liu2021swin, Liu_2022_CVPR} is variant of Vision Transformer (ViT) \cite{dosovitskiyimage}, which proposed a hierarchical Transformer with a shifted windowing scheme to introduces visual priors into Transformer with reduced computation cost.
+Swin Transformer has been deployed in various computer vision tasks, such as semantic segmentation \cite{huang2021fapn, cao2023swin}, instance segmentation \cite{dong2021solq,CTVIS} and object detection \cite{xu2021end,dai2021dynamic,liang2022cbnet}.

-In the literature on anomaly detection, some recently proposed methods also employ Swin-Transformer as the backbone network. \citep{uzen2022swin} develops a hybrid structure decoder that combines convolution layers and the Swin Transformer. \citep{gao2022cas} improves the original shifted windowing scheme of the Swin-Transformer for surface defect detection.
-Despite the success of Swin Transformer models in other domains, the Swin-Transformer-based AD algorithms could hardly outperform the SOTA methods on most acknowledged datasets such as \citep{bergmann2019mvtec}, \citep{mishra2021vt} and \citep{bovzivc2021mixed-KolektorSDD2}.

-In this paper, we successfully tame the Swin Transformer for the small training sets of AD problems by introducing a series of novel modifications.
+In the field of anomaly detection (AD), the Swin Transformer has been widely explored as a backbone network.
+For example, \cite{uzen2022swin} introduces a hybrid decoder structure that integrates convolutional layers with the Swin Transformer, while \cite{gao2022cas} refines the original shifted windowing mechanism of the Swin Transformer for surface defect detection.
+Despite these advancements and the demonstrated success of Swin Transformer models in various domains, Swin-Transformer-based AD algorithms have struggled to consistently outperform state-of-the-art (SOTA) methods on benchmark datasets such as \cite{bergmann2019mvtec, mishra2021vt, bovzivc2021mixed-KolektorSDD2}.
+In this paper, we address the challenges posed by the small training datasets commonly encountered in AD tasks by adapting the Swin Transformer.
+Through a series of innovative modifications, we enhance both its performance and computational efficiency, making it better suited for the unique requirements of the AD domain.

-\subsection{MixMatch and Weak Labels based on Bounding Boxes}
+\subsection{MixMatch and Weak Labels Based on Bounding Boxes}

-Semi-supervised Learning (SSL) is always attractive since it can save massive labeling labor.
-Many efforts have been devoted to utilizing the information from the unlabeled data \citep{zhu2009introduction, berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch, wang2023freematch}, mainly focusing on the generation of high-quality pseudo labels.
-Inspired by the seminar work \citep{zhangmixup, yun2019cutmix} for data augmentation, MixMatch proposes a single-loss SSL method that relies on a smart fusion process between labeled and unlabeled samples.
-In this way, MixMatch enjoys high accuracy and a relatively simple training scheme.
+Semi-supervised Learning (SSL) is attractive since it saves massive labeling labor.
+Many efforts have been devoted to utilizing the information from the unlabeled data \cite{ berthelot2019mixmatch, berthelot2019remixmatch, sohn2020fixmatch, wang2023freematch, WU-TCSVT}, mainly focusing on the generation of high-quality pseudo labels.
+Inspired by the seminar work \cite{zhangmixup,yun2019cutmix} for data augmentation, MixMatch proposes a multiple-loss SSL method that relies on a smart fusion process between labeled and unlabeled samples and thus enjoys high accuracy and simplicity.